Governance guide for complex enterprises: Best practices explained

-- Solicit decisions regarding core dependencies: identity, networking, monitoring, and encryption.
+- Solicit decisions regarding core dependencies: identity, network, and encryption.

 - Determine the pattern to be used during corporate policy enforcement.

-- Determine the appropriate governance patterns for the resource consistency, resource tagging, and logging and reporting disciplines.
+- Determine the appropriate governance patterns for resource consistency, resource tagging, and logging and reporting.

 - Implement the governance tools aligned to the chosen policy enforcement pattern to apply the dependent decisions and governance decisions.